awesomerank/awesomerank.github.io/lists/guipdutra/awesome-geek-podcasts.md

 * [Soft Skills Engineering](https://softskills.audio/) - Weekly advice podcast for software developers.
 It takes more than great code to be a great developer.
 * [Sound Of Symfony](http://www.soundofsymfony.com/) - The unofficial Symfony podcast.
 * [StarTalk Radio](http://www.startalkradio.net/shows-archive/) - Program devoted to all things space and is hosted by renowned astrophysicist Neil deGrasse Tyson.
+* [Sword & Laser](http://swordandlaser.com/) - The Sword and Laser (S&L) is a science fiction and fantasy-themed book club, video show and podcast, started by Veronica Belmont and Tom Merritt.
 * [Start Here FM](http://dain.io/startherefm/) - An informative and up-to-date podcast on creating a business with Web Development.
+* [Syntax FM](https://syntax.fm/) - A Tasty Treats Podcast for Web Developers.
 * [Syscast Podcast](http://podcast.sysca.st/) - Talking Linux, open source, web development and system administration (DevOps).
 * [Talking Code](http://www.talkingcode.com/) - Short expert interviews that help you _decode_ what developers are saying.
+* [Talking Kotlin](http://talkingkotlin.com/) - A bimonthly podcast on Kotlin and more hosted by Hadi Hariri.
 * [Talking Machines](http://www.thetalkingmachines.com/) - Talking Machines is your window into the world of machine learning.
+* [Talking Kotlin](http://talkingkotlin.com/) - A Podcast on Kotlin and more.
 * [Talk Python to Me](http://talkpython.fm/) - Weekly podcast (30 minutes) that covers a wide array of Python topics.
 * [TechStuff](http://shows.howstuffworks.com/techstuff-podcast.htm) - TechStuff tackles topics ranging from basic electronics to the Large Hadron Collider and everything in between.
 TechStuff is dedicated to demystifying technology and its role in our society and culture.
 * [Test and Code Podcast](http://pythontesting.net/test-podcast/) - A podcast about Software Development, Software Testing, and Python.
 * [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices
 * [That Podcast](https://thatpodcast.io/) - Beau and Dave talking about life as dads, programmers, and entrepreneurs.
+* [The Accidental Engineer](http://theaccidentalengineer.com) - Interviews with engineers about how they started their career
 * [The Agile Coffee Podcast](http://agilecoffee.com/) - AgileCoffee brings together an engaged group of practitioners passionate about Agile methodologies and Lean practices.
+* [The Amp Hour](http://theamphour.com/) - Discussing the world of electronics design in an hour long(ish) weekly show.
 * [The Back to Front Show](http://backtofrontshow.com/) - The Back to Front show was started in 2013 by web industry veterans Keir Whitaker and Kieran Masterton.
 Over the first 40 episodes they have discussed everything from web design and development to startups and dog related tech.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.
 * [The Bike Shed](http://bikeshed.fm/) - On The Bike Shed, hosts Derek Prior, Sean Griffin, Laila Winner, and guests discuss their development experience and challenges with Ruby, Rails, JavaScript, and whatever else is drawing their attention, admiration, or ire this week.